Forex Risk Management Basics

 Don’t invest more than you are comfortable risking

 The primary step to effective risk management is to never risk the money you cannot afford to lose.
 Many people forget about this rule and invest the money that they need for their crucial day to day needs into the forex market.
+For example, allocating funds from emergency savings could lead to severe financial stress if trades go against you.

 They feel that they would always win their trades and unfortunately, they are dinged.
 Everybody that engages in forex trading does so to be able to make some profits.
 No matter how much you desire it, given the unpredictable nature of the market, the unexpected may happen.
 This is why it is never advisable to invest the money that would ruin your life if you happen to lose out on trade.
+Consider setting aside a dedicated trading capital that is separate from your living expenses to maintain emotional balance.

 When you invest the money you can’t afford to lose, you would likely let emotions control your trading decisions and this will make you prone to unnecessary errors which would compound your problem and increase your risk.
+Building a habit of regular account reviews can help reinforce this discipline over time.

 3